Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Janet Frame, Owls Do Cry (Vintage)

-- Patricia Grace, Mutuwhenua: The Moon Sleeps (Penguin)
+- Patricia Grace, Mutuwhenua: The Monn Sleeps (Penguin)

 - Lloyd Jones, Mister Pip (Penguin)

 - Critical thinking, Cultural understanding.